Best Crypto Cards in Iraq (2026)

 Supported Exchanges & Wallets in Iraq

 No crypto exchanges are licensed in Iraq due to the CBI ban.
 The primary on-ramp is Binance P2P (IQD and USD pairs), which handles the vast majority of Iraqi crypto transactions.
-Telegram groups and WhatsApp networks facilitate P2P trading in Baghdad (Karada, Mansour, Karsh) and Erbil (Ankawa, Ainkawa, Dream City area).
+Telegram groups and WhatsApp networks handle P2P trading in Baghdad (Karada, Mansour, Karsh) and Erbil (Ankawa, Ainkawa, Dream City area).
 The Kurdistan Region's more liberal business environment has attracted crypto-adjacent fintech activity, though nothing formally licensed.

-Among global card issuers, CoCa leads with 8% cashback plus non-custodial 6% APY.
-Crypto.com provides metal tiers from Midnight Blue (1%) through Obsidian (5%). ether.fi with the Core Card offers borrow-to-spend without triggering disposal.
+Crypto.com provides metal tiers from Midnight Blue (0%) through Icy (4%, CRO stake required). ether.fi with the Core Card offers 3% cashback with 1% FX and borrow-to-spend without triggering disposal.

 ZainCash and FastPay provide fiat digital payment infrastructure but do not integrate with crypto.
-The Iraqi diaspora (4-5 million, concentrated in Jordan, UAE, Turkey, Sweden, Germany, UK, US) drives significant USDT remittance volume back to Iraq.
+The Iraqi diaspora (4-5 million, concentrated in Jordan, UAE, Turkey, Sweden, Germany, UK, US) drives large USDT remittance volume back to Iraq.

 Iraq's partial dollarization, absence of individual capital gains tax, and growing USDT adoption make crypto cards a practical tool for the professional class and diaspora.
 The CBI ban limits formal channels but has not prevented widespread P2P activity.
 Card acceptance is best in the Kurdistan Region.